falkr/ttm4115/pages/prep-components.md

 Instead, we decompose the software into a **set of components**, which itself contain classes, and code from different libraries.
 The components vary in size; some contain only little code or a few state machines, other may include larger code libraries and more logic.
 Deciding exactly how to structure the system into components is difficult and requires some experience, and we need to consider a lot of criteria that we will look at closer below.

-# Component-based software for AIRGATE.
+## Component-based Software for AIRGATE.

 To let you better understand, we show a diagram with components for the Airgate System below.
 We will later use these as examples.